yemenr/MMdnn/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![Linux](https://travis-ci.org/Microsoft/MMdnn.svg?branch=master)](https://travis-ci.org/Microsoft/MMdnn)

-A comprehensive, cross-framework solution to convert, visualize and diagnose deep neural network models.
-The "MM" in MMdnn stands for model management and "dnn" is an acronym for the deep neural network.
+MMdnn is a comprehensive and cross-framework tool to convert, visualize and diagnose deep learning (DL) models.
+The "MM" stands for model management, and "dnn" is the acronym of deep neural network.

-Major features
+Major features include:

+- <a href="#conversion">**Model Conversion**</a>

+  - We implement a universal converter to convert DL models between frameworks, which means you can train a model with one framework and deploy it with another.

-- **Find model**
+- **Model Retraining**

+  - During the model conversion, we generate some code snippets to simplify later retraining or inference.

+- **Model Search & Visualization**

-  - We provide a [model collection](https://github.com/Microsoft/MMdnn/blob/master/mmdnn/models/README.md) to help you find some popular models.
+  - We provide a [model collection](mmdnn/models/README.md) to help you find some popular models.
   - We provide a <a href="#visualization">model visualizer</a> to display the network architecture more intuitively.

-- <a href="#conversion">**Conversion**</a>

-  - We implement a universal converter to convert DNN models between frameworks, which means you can train on one framework and deploy on another.

-- **Retrain**

-  - In the converter, we can generate some training/inference code snippet to simplify the retrain/evaluate work.

-- **Deployment**
+- **Model Deployment**

-  - We provide some guidelines to help you deploy your models to another hardware platform.
+  - We provide some guidelines to help you deploy DL models to another hardware platform.
     - [Android](https://github.com/Microsoft/MMdnn/wiki/Deploy-your-TensorFlow-Lite-Model-in-Android)
     - [Serving](https://github.com/Microsoft/MMdnn/wiki/Tensorflow-Serving-Via-Docker)